m4r1m0/tari-diff-sim/README.md

 ### Charts

-- **Block time comparison chart** shows the **mean across all 10 runs** at each block height (averaging block times across runs for a smoother, more representative line)
+- **Block time comparison chart** shows the **median run** (the run closest to the median mean block time — averaging across runs collapses the exponential noise to a flat line around the target, hiding the actual block-time variation patterns)
-- **Difficulty comparison chart** shows the **median run** (averaging difficulties across runs with different algo winners doesn't make sense — different algos have different difficulty scales)
+- **Difficulty comparison chart** also shows the **median run** (different algos have different difficulty scales, so averaging across runs with different winners is meaningless)
-- **Individual trial charts** (collapsible) show all 10 runs as separate small line charts, with the median run highlighted
+- **Individual trial charts** (collapsible) show all 30 runs as separate small line charts, with the median run highlighted
 - **Summary table** shows mean ± CI for each statistic

 ---